Functional Time Series Analysis Based on Records: Application to Functional Unit Root Test

 \subsection{Empirical size and power of the test}

-We compute the test statistic $T_{n}$ by using MBD, and we compare it with the quantile $q_{0.05}$ obtained from the asymptotic distribution in Corollary \ref{AD}.
+We compute the test statistic $T_{n}$ by using MBD and ED as functional depth, and we compare it with the quantile $q_{0.05}$ obtained from the asymptotic distribution in Corollary \ref{AD}.
 Table \ref{TableSize} presents the proportion of rejections when the functional time series is under the null hypothesis.
-We expect these values to be close to the significance level $0.05$.
-We observe that, for Model \ref{H01} with white noise Bm, the proportion of rejection is $0.017$ when $n=200$, and it increasing to $0.027$ when $n=1000$.
+We observe that, for Model \ref{H01} with white noise Bm and depth MBD, the proportion of rejection is $0.016$ when $n=200$, and it increases to $0.029$ when $n=1000$.
 We observe similar results when the white noise is Bb.
-This suggests a slow rate of convergence to the left tail of the asymptotic distribution.
-In general, the proportion of rejections gets closer to the chosen significance level as the simple size increases.
-In contrast, when the functional white noise is Gp$(0,\gamma)$, we observe a faster convergence of the proportion of rejections to the significance level.
+This suggests a slow rate of convergence to the left tail of the asymptotic distribution (for both functional depths).
+In general, the proportion of rejections gets closer to the chosen significance level as the sample size increases.
+In contrast, when the functional white noise is Gp$(0,\gamma)$, we observe a faster convergence of the proportion of rejections to the significance level for both functional depths.
 For Model \ref{H02}, there is only one white noise because of the restriction on the model.
-In this case, the proportion of rejections is similar to that in Model \ref{H01} with white noise Bb.
+In this case, when using MBD, the proportion of rejections is similar to that in Model \ref{H01} with white noise Bb.
+Whereas when using ED, the proportion of rejections is similar to that in Model \ref{H01} with white noise Bm.
 With respect to the norm values indicated in parentheses, we observe mean values bigger than one, in all cases.
 This means, the fitted FAR$(1)$ model is a nonstationary functional time series, in agreement with the data generating processes.